magland/remfile/README.md

 ## Disk caching

 The following example shows how to use disk caching.
-Notice that this is not an LRU cache, so there is no cleanup operation.
+It is important to note that this is not an LRU cache, so there is no cleanup operation.
 The cache will grow until the disk is full.
 Therefore, you are responsible for deleting the directory when you are done with it.

 ```python
 import remfile